 - Keep measurable counters visible (word count, test pass rate, chart updates).

-Goal-setting research shows that setting a small number of clear daily goals increases the likelihood of flow and higher engagement at work.4
+Goal-setting research shows that a small number of clear daily goals improves engagement and task completion—both of which support flow4.

 Turn Flow Into a Consistent Habit